-Operational Reason why identified (evidence) Likelihood Impact Overall Level Post mitigation risk level Businesses annoyed by the loss of the opportunity to use HWRC sites operational Businesses will incur additional cost high low low Clear communications to users and members who will be approached by unhappy businesses low Abuse of HWRC staff Operational Businesses may abuse the Dragon Waste/Viridor staff High High High The draft policy would give approval for Viridor staff to refuse access and if appropriate refer the matter to the Police.
+Strategic/ Reason why Risk / Assessme ent Post Barrier or Risk Operational identified (evidence) Likelihood Impact Overall Level Mitigating Actions mitigation risk level Businesses annoyed by the loss of the opportunity to use HWRC sites operational Businesses will incur additional cost high low low Clear communications to users and members who will be approached by unhappy businesses low Abuse of HWRC staff Operational Businesses may abuse the Dragon Waste/Viridor staff High High High The draft policy would give approval for Viridor staff to refuse access and if appropriate refer the matter to the Police.
 Reduction in recycling rate at HWRCs and overall performance for MCC Strategic The materials mainly deposited at HWRCs by businesses is recyclable and the increases seen in recent years have benefited MCC's recycling rate.
-We are however unable to determine how much residual waste businesses are depositing Low Low Low The risk is low because in 2016-17 MCC will see the recycling benefit of Project Gwyrdd where Incinerator Bottom Ash will be recycled as a contract condition.
+We are however unable Low Low Low The risk is low because in 2016-17 MCC will see the recycling benefit of Project Gwyrdd where Incinerator Bottom Ash will be recycled as a contract condition.
 The HWRC van ban may deliver a 1-3% reduction where as PG should deliver a 4-6% increase so MCC should still see an increase in overall recycling rate.